junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean goes back to Kermit, Texas.

-The weather is turning warm everywhere, even more so in Texas.
-April here is almost like summer in Midwest.
+The weather is warming up everywhere, even more so in Texas.
+April here is almost like summer in the Midwest.

-He hides the car two blocks away, and stands behind the tree across the street.
-The bushes and lawn inside the fence are neat, newly cleaned.
-The blossoms poking out between the pickets are pink.
+He hides the car two blocks away, and stands behind a tree across the street.
+The bushes and lawn inside the fence are tidy, freshly cleaned.
+The blossoms poking out between the pickets are soft and pink.

-The white curtains are closed.
-But as he watches, the same woman he saw last time walks lazily to the window, opening the curtain and the window half-wide, yearning lazily.
-The early sunlight dyes her light brown hair a chestnut color.
-Her hand rubs her lower stomach half-heartedly.
+The white curtains are drawn.
+But as he watches, the same woman he saw last time walks slowly to the window, opening the curtain and the window half-wide, stretching lazily.
+The early sunlight dyes her light brown hair a warm chestnut.
+Her hand absently rubs her lower stomach.

-Dean finds it very easy to imagine the dark brown hair color for a future niece or nephew.
+Dean finds it surprisingly easy to imagine dark brown hair on a future niece or nephew.

-He hears Sam's voice before seeing him, the sound of a dog's neck bell rings cheerfully alongside his voice.
+He hears Sam's voice before seeing him, the jingle of a dog's neck bell rings cheerfully accompanying his voice.

 "Dog, Dog!
 This way!"

-Dean looks up, watching Sam turns around the corner of the block, in his morning jogging clothes, running down the street.
-A big shepherd dog runs a few steps in front of him.
+Dean looks up, watching as Sam rounds the corner of the block, in his morning jog clothes, running down the street.
+A big shepherd dog trots a few steps ahead of him.

 They stop in front of the house.
-The door is open before he reaches the top level of the stairs.
+The door opens before Sam reaches the top step of the stairs.

 "I can hear you from a block away."
-The woman smiles fondly, leaning on the door frame.
-"All the neighbors probably know by now our dog is called 'Dog'."
+The woman smiles fondly, leaning on the doorframe.
+"All the neighbors probably know by now our dog is called 'Dog.'"

 Sam laughs, genuinely happy.
-Even from across the street, even as he stands back to him, Dean can see his smile.
-He brightens up with his whole body like a river thawing under the touch of sunshine.
+Even from across the street, even with his back to him, Dean can see his smile.
+He lights up with his whole body, like a river thawing under the touch of sunshine.

 "You want to name him something else?" he hears Sam answer, then sees him reaching out to the woman, holding her waist, pulling her into a hug and a light kiss, as if they haven't seen each other for a year, instead of less than a morning.

-The woman wraps her arms around Sam's back, holding him there.
-Dean can see her hands clenching at Sam's flannel as she holds him.
-She must have murmured something funny by Sam's ear, Sam barks out a louder laughter again.
+The woman wraps her arms around Sam's back, holding him close.
+Dean can see her hands gripping the back of his flannel, her ring finger reflecting a silvery light.
+She must have whispered something funny near Sam's ear, Sam barks out a louder laughter again.
 They finally walk into the house after that.

 The clean painted door closes behind them.

-Dean looks at the closed door for a moment longer, with a small smile of his own.
+Dean stares at the closed door for a moment longer, with a small smile tugging at his lips.

 There is a large iron lock on the garage door, addition to last time.
-A printout is stuck on the eye level, too far away for Dean to tell what is written on there, but sure enough, there is an image of the impala.
+A printout is taped at eye level, too far for Dean to read, but sure enough, there is an image of the Impala.

-Dean wonders briefly what Sam did with it once he found out impala was missing.
-Did he check the security footage and traffic cameras like they would do as if it's a case?
-Or did he just call the police station and stick some printouts in the neighborhood like when *normal* people have a lost pet?
+Dean wonders briefly what Sam did when he found out the Impala was missing.
+Did he check the security footage and traffic cameras like they would for a case?
+Or did he just call the police station and post flyers in the neighborhood, like a *normal* person with a lost pet?

 He wonders, then decides, it doesn't matter.

-Dean looks at the house one last time, pressing his forehead to the tree trunk that he hides behind.
-He whispers a quiet "Goodbye, Sammy."
-And walks down the street to where he hid the car.
+Dean looks at the house one last time, pressing his forehead to the tree trunk he hides behind.
+He whispers a quiet, "Goodbye, Sammy."
+And walks down the street to where he left the car.

 <br>